Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Lethal Tempo  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LethalTempo.png" Align=left width=25% height=25%>
 Once per attack, whenever you damage enemies, you gain stacks of Lethal Tempo.
-One stack for ranged attacks, and two stacks for melee attacks.
-Whenever you get 6 stacks, you gain 10ft reach on meele weapons, and 10 feet extra range for ranged weapons and spells.
-In addition you can make an extra attack as a part of your attack action.
+Two stacks for ranged attacks, and three stacks for melee attacks.
+Whenever you get 10 stacks, you can make an extra attack as a part of your attack action and gain range based on your level as shown on the table below.

 **Lethal Tempo Scaling**
 |Level|Damage|